Zayn Malik: Fashion

-In 2016, Malik made his debut on The Business of Fashion's annual BoF500 index, which profiles the most influential people in fashion.
 In January 2017, he released a shoe line with Italian footwear designer Giuseppe Zanotti.
-The Giuseppe for Zayn capsule collection featured four shoe styles: two boots and two sneakers.
+The Giuseppe x Zayn capsule collection featured four shoe styles: two boots and two sneakers.
 In February 2017, the Versus (Versace) Spring Summer 2017 campaign featuring Malik and model Adwoah Aboah was released.
-In the same month, he co-hosted the CFDA/Vogue Fashion Fund's Americans in Paris annual cocktail during Paris Fashion Week.
-Donatella Versace, chief designer of Versace, appointed Malik as the creative director for a men's and women's capsule collection called Zayn x Versus, which was made available in May 2017.
+In the same month, he co-hosted the CFDA/Vogue Fashion Fund's Americans in Paris annual cocktail party during Paris Fashion Week.

-In September 2018, Malik designed a backpack line for The Kooples.
-He modeled for Penshoppe in their Spring 2018 and 2019 campaigns.
-He also modeled for Martyre, which was founded by Anwar Hadid, the brother of Malik's then-girlfriend Gigi.
+In September 2018, Malik designed a backpack line for French fashion brand The Kooples.
+He modeled for Penshoppe in their Spring 2018 campaign.
+He also modeled for Martyre, a jewellery brand founded by Anwar Hadid, the brother of Malik's then-girlfriend Gigi.
+In March 2020, Malik was announced as the face of Martyre.